 A few years ago, I spent a year leading a small student-run nonprofit.
-We had a similar problems:
+We had similar problems:

 At the start of my term, our digital presence was a single Facebook page where we posted updates about membership, events, and volunteer opportunities.
-It became clear, though, after interactions with new and and existing members that it was difficult to stay informed about what was going on.
+It became clear, though, after interactions with new and existing members that it was difficult to stay informed about what was going on.

 The Problem with Facebook